-This website is a means of connecting with people who want truth, fellowship, spiritual edification or are just curious about the concept of "God".
+This website is a means of connecting with people on the basis of truth, fellowship, spiritual edification or to instruct those who are just curious about the concept of "God".
 The Old Paths Bible Church is a home for people who are longing for non-contemporary, old fashioned church .
 We are seeking to be more scriptural, more Spirit-led, and therefore more truly relevant.
 If you are a distraught Christian tired of production, amplification, and showmanship, a seeker of sound, simple Bible teaching, or a non-Christian with an open mind to Christianity and a desire to find purpose, we invite you to come seek out the "old paths, where is the good way and walk therein, and ye shall find rest for your souls".

 Pastor Tommy Schultz